ayoubbouguettaya/chessgame/README.md

 - most icons are uploaded from  [feathericons](https://feathericons.com/)  open source.
 - chess set icon 'gioco' uploaded from an open source project [lichess.org](https://github.com/lichess-org/lila/tree/master/public/piece/gioco)
 -  i search for fonts similaire to `minecraft` but more readable and `karma suture` was just perfect.
+-  the logo and the name chessxone from is inspired from a clothing sport brand `wicked1 or wickedOne`.

 ## about the system Design

-## about the technologies and the implementation
+## technologies and implementation

 ## what's coming Next